As long as I can remember I've been crazy about fish and fishing.

 All the fish that appear in photographs on this website were returned alive and well to the water, except for some kahawai and a few Tongariro rainbows.

-To receive emails about new content on fly fishing, gear reviews and fly patterns, subscribe.
+To receive an email when new articles on fly fishing, gear reviews and fly patterns are available, please subscribe.